dbcosner/rails_5.2_ajax_tests/README.md

 ``app/controllers/users_controller.rb``

-The bottom form takes advantage of Server-generated JavaScript by simply specific ``format.js`` in the block given ``respond_to`` in the Users controller.
+The bottom form takes advantage of server-generated JavaScript.
+SGJ is implemented by adding ``format.js`` in the block given ``respond_to`` in the Users controller and creating the accompanying file: ``app/views/users/create.js.erb``

-``app/views/users/create.js.erb``

-Server-generated JavaScript is a convenient way to use information available at the Controller level in responding to an Ajax call.
+SGJ is a convenient way to use information available at the Controller level in responding to an Ajax call:

 ```ruby
 document.getElementById("sgj-result-display").innerHTML = "<%= @user.name %>";